mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab1.rst

        }
    }

+2. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

-2. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successfull without errors:
+3. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

+4. Logon on **BIG-IQ** as **david**, go to Application tab and check the application is displayed and analytics are showing.

 Task 3a - HTTPS Application with Web Application Firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This declaration will create an HTTP application on BIG-IQ using an HTTP template, a WAF policy and a security Log Profile.
+This declaration will create an HTTPS application on BIG-IQ using an HTTPS template, a WAF policy and a security Log Profile.

 .. note:: The ASM policy & Log Profiles need to be deployed first in BIG-IP if it exists only on BIG-IQ.
              Attached the policy to the ``inactive`` virtual server under the Web Application Security Configuration menu, then deploy it.